dulnikovsky/magicstompfrenzy/README.md

 You can transmit all user patches back to youy Magicstomp using the "Send All" button.
 Alternatively you can save the active patch using the mathod described in the manual if the Magicstomp ( using the "Store" and "+" "-" buttons on your Magicstomp.

-## For interested: building MagicstompFrenzy on Linux
+## For the interested: Building MagicstompFrenzy on Linux

 You can build MagicstompFrenzy like any other Qt application on Linux:

-1. Make sure you have the development toolchain installed ( c++ compiler, make, git )
+1. Make sure you have the development toolchain installed: c++ compiler ( gnu or clang ), make, git

 2. Install qt development packeges for Qt core, gui and widget modules as well as qmake